 In recent years, many great French sportsmen have decided to invest in wine and show their love for our favourite drink.
 Don't worry: between games in the tournament, they're not the mainstays of the bar, but outside of training, things are different.
 Who says sports & wine can't be linked?

 First, there are the auctions that the sportsmen are passionate about.
 For example at Idealwine, many sportsmen and women invest in wine by buying good bottles at online auctions.

 Others prefer to buy one or more wineries.
-You may know Jean Tigana, a former player with the French team in the 1970s?
-He bought a castle in the Médoc (Bordeaux) when he was training there.
+Perhaps you know Jean Tigana, a former player in the French national team in the 1970s?
+He bought a château in the Médoc (Bordeaux) from the time he was training there.
 Since 1999, he has been the proud owner of a pretty bastide in AOC Cassis called Dona Tigana.

 Guénaëlle (Les Grappes)